huytrinhx/Reinforcement-Learning/Report.md

 Our model consiste of 2 fully connected hidden layers with input as the state representation (33 states) of the environment and output as the predicted action for individual actions (a vector size of 4).

 Layer 1 has 300 units and Layer 2 has 200 units.
-The action space was clipped between -1 and 1.
+The action output space was clipped between -1 and 1.

 #### Critic